schwilklab/lab-resources/conductance-protocol.md

 ### Pre-measurement prep ###

 1. [ ] Start with clean system (see cleaning, above).
 2. [ ] Prepare degassed KCl solution.
-Have some solution always ready as backup.
+Have some solution always ready as backup!!
 [TODO]

 ### Conductance measurement steps ###